asfalcone/DroidconDopplExample/README.md

 Open the project in Android Studio.
 Make sure to select the "albany" flavor (this will be merged down to a single flavor soon).
   Run a standard Android build.
 This should install like any standard android app.

 Note: Builds take longer than you might expect.
-The native gradle build gets run as part of a standard build.
+The native gradle build gets run as part of a standard build, which will build Objective-C/Swift.
 Future plans for the gradle plugin are to completely separate Android builds and the native j2objc/doppl compilation.

 ## Run iOS